WHAT BASEBALL CARDS TO LOOK FOR

 In addition to the player, the type and brand of card matters considerably.
 The biggest and most prestigious sports card manufacturer has always been Topps, who first started making baseball cards in the 1950s.
 Older Topps cards, especially from the 1950s and 1960s, tend to command the highest prices.
 Other major manufacturers like Fleer, Leaf, and Upper Deck have also produced valuable rookie and star player cards over the years.
 When scouting cards to look for, focus your attention on the bigger NFLPA brands that were prolific during the player’s era.

-Read also: BEST UNOPENED BASEBALL CARDS TO BUY
+Read also: STRANGEST BASEBALL CARDS

 The card’s overall condition or state of preservation is also a major factor that contributes to value.
 Like any other collectible, the better condition a card is in, the more it will be worth to a serious card collector.
 When looking at cards, take note of any creases, edges that aren’t sharp anymore, or scratches that impact the surface.
 Heavy wear or damage can drastically reduce a card’s grade when professionally appraised and accredited, correspondingly lowering its price tag.
 That’s why mint condition or near mint vintage cards from the sport’s early days are exceedingly rare and valuable.